MichaelAquilina/zsh-autoswitch-virtualenv/README.md

 Autoswitch Python Virtualenv
 ============================

-Simple ZSH plugin that switches python virtualenvs automatically as you move between directories.
+*zsh-autoswitch-virtualenv* is a simple ZSH plugin that switches python virtualenvs automatically as you move between directories.

-Simply create a `.venv` file with the name of the virtualenv you want to automatically switch to when you move into the directory.
+Simply create a `.venv` file with the name of the virtualenv you want to automatically switch to when you move into a directory.
 Moving out of the directory will automatically switch back to the default python virtual environment - set by the `AUTOSWITCH_DEFAULTENV` environment variable.
-If `AUTOSWITCH_DEFAULTENV` has not been set, then moving to a directory without a `.venv` file will simply deactivate any currently active virtualenv.
+If `AUTOSWITCH_DEFAULTENV` has not been set, then moving to a directory without a `.venv` file will deactivate any currently active virtualenv.

-NOTE that the virutalenv you specify in `.venv` must already exist.
+NOTE: The virutalenv you specify in `.venv` must already exist.

 :tada: Pull Requests for fixes or improvements are welcome! :tada: